Launching in Lyon

 Know before you sign

-In France a landlord can't demand rent far in advance, and paying ahead can even read as a red flag.
+A landlord can't demand rent far in advance, and a lump sum can even look like a red flag.
 The fix is the right guarantee, not more cash.

-France has no deposit-protection scheme.
+France has no government deposit scheme; it goes straight to the landlord.
 Capped at 1 month unfurnished, 2 furnished, and returned within a month of handing back the keys.

 Read the full guide